OpenLMIS/documents/8-ApproveRequisitionAPI.md

    "error": "Approval not allowed"
 }
 ```
-**Description**: This error will occur if requisition is not authorized or already approved or in a stage from which it can not be approved.
+**Description**: This error will occur if :-
+a) Requisition is not authorized or already approved or in a stage from which it can not be approved.
+b) Requisition does not belong to a virtual facility (CHW).

 #### 4) *Any mandatory field missing*
 **Response**: